JoaoEmanuel14/Reconhecimento-Facial-PIBIC/README.md

 # Author and Acknowledgments

-- **Author**: João Emanuel Mendonça Apóstolo (joao.apostolo@dcomp.ufs.br)
+- **Author**: João Emanuel Mendonça Apóstolo (joao.apostolo@dcomp.ufs.br).
-- This project was developed as part of the Programa Institucional de Bolsas de Iniciação Científica (PIBIC), funded by a CNPq scholarship, at the Federal University of Sergipe, under the supervision of Prof. Dr. Rafael Oliveira Vasconcelos.
+- This project was developed as part of the Programa Institucional de Bolsas de Iniciação Científica (PIBIC), funded by a CNPq scholarship, at the Federal University of Sergipe, under the supervision of Prof. Dr. Rafael Oliveira Vasconcelos (rafael@dcomp.ufs.br).